sanahmed/PhaME/README.md

 #### Prepare the input files
 INPUT files required

-* A reference directory with the following file suffixes
+* A directory with reference files which have the following file suffixes
   - *.fasta
   - *.fna
   - *.fa
+  - *.gff  (optional: to analyze Coding region SNPs of a selected reference file)

 * A working directory
   - Contig files with the following file suffixes